HackerExperience/specs/hackerexperience2/contributing.md

 - Copy the Clone URL of SSH or HTTPS.
 If you have both credentials set up, SSH is better.
 - On your terminal, type `git clone <url>` and that's it!

-## Submit a change
+## 4 - Submit a change

 - First, make sure there is a task related to your change.
-If not, create one (see 2 - ), describing your changes and why you did them.
+If not, create one (see 2), describing your changes and why you did them.
+- TODO: requires arc

-## Create a public project
+## 5 - Create a public project

 - Please create a task (see 1) asking about the project, its name and purpose.
 If approved, we will create the project and give you moderator access to the project.